-I original published this post on a Jane Austen related site in 2018.
+I originally published this post on a Jane Austen related site in 2018.
 I hope you enjoy it!
 Sometimes I think the best part of writing Regency-era fiction is the research I get to do.
 There’s nothing I like better … Continue reading

 In Pride and Prejudice Elizabeth Bennet spent a few nights at Netherfield Park so she could nurse her ill sister, Jane.
 The first evening, after Jane had finally fallen asleep, Elizabeth ventured downstairs to join Mr. Darcy, Mr. Bingley, his … Continue reading

 Ever wish some Regency rules of etiquette still applied today?
 Me, too!

 Please join me on the Austen Authors blog to talk about manners and rude people (in the nicest way possible, of course). 🙂